natelaclaire/cis334/class-7/chapter-7-discovery-projects.md

 ### Export, Stage, Commit, and Sync

-Remember to run `./dump-mysql.sh`, stage and commit the changes with a sensible commit message such as "Discovery Project 7-4", and sync the commits.
+Remember to run `./dump-mysql.sh`, stage and commit the changes with a sensible commit message such as "Discovery Project 7-6", and sync the commits.

-## Discovery Project 7-5
+## Discovery Project 7-7

 This one is all about adding the **remaining constraints** (primarily `CHECK` constraints) so MySQL enforces more of your business rules.
 Because phpMyAdmin doesn’t have a GUI for `CHECK`, we'll just copy and paste the provided SQL.

 ### Goal

-In **phpMyAdmin → mydb → SQL**, run the statements below to add constraints that ensure:
+In **phpMyAdmin → crm → SQL**, run the statements below to add constraints that ensure:

 * Names/titles aren’t empty strings
 * Emails are lowercase and (lightly) validated